CyberFlameGO/website/posts/2021-08-worldql-scalable-minecraft.md

 The experience of developing Minecraft mini-games using WorldQL is very similar to using WorldQL to develop multiplayer for stand-alone titles.
 If you're interesting in trying it out when it's ready, be sure to join our Discord to get updates first.

+## Conclusions

+Thanks for reading this article!
+Feel free to check out our GitHub repository for the Mammoth Minecraft server and join WorldQL's Discord!

+<h2 id="comments">Comments</h2>
+Reddit links will go here